arthur-dnts/dotfiles/README.md

 <div align="center">
  <h1>License</h1>
- <p>This project as a whole is licensed under the MIT License.
+ <p>This project is licensed under the MIT License.
 See the LICENSE file for details.</p>
 </div>